-The pharmaceutical industry is a massive global economic force.
+The pharmaceutical industry (sometimes referred to as the pharma industry) is a massive global economic force.
 Europe is responsible for more than 30% of all worldwide pharmaceutical sales, and the UK alone spends in excess of £4 billion each year on research and development.
 In total, 65,000 people are employed in the industry, but this figure has been steadily rising over the past decade.
 Today, pharmaceutical employment is at an all-time high, and is expected to continue its upward growth.

 Salaries start at about £20K for most entry-level and junior roles.
 The top 10% of earners make upwards of £45K, however, and those based in London can expect to earn significantly more than their counterparts throughout the rest of the UK.
 Overall, the average salary for professionals in the pharmaceutical sector is about £30K.